Does Medicare cover toilet safety frames ?

 - Grants for remodeling homes due to disabilities inflicted during military service

-- Veterans Direct HBCS – works like self direction
+- Veterans Direct HCBS – works like self direction

 - Veterans Pensions – certain pensions allow for the purchase of medical equipment that veterans need for their homes, and the money is not lost to the pensioner

-The range of DME’s is far wider than that available under Medicare.
+The range of DME is far wider than that available under Medicare.

 Other funding your loved one can get for a toilet safety frame

-These projects exist to increase access to assistive devices in the home.
+These AT programs exist to increase access to assistive devices in the home.

-The elderly are one of the primary groups who are meant to benefit form these projects.
+The elderly are one of the primary groups who are meant to benefit form these programs.